OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 .. of the object, but again, this would not change the results that are
 .. returned.
 It would also be recommended that an attribute like a cache, which
 .. is only used internally, should be marked private with a leading underscore.

-On the other hand, a flag that changes code path in a way that might change the results of any operation would mean that the object cannot be a :class:`.GufeTokenizable`.
+..
+On the other hand, a flag that changes code path in a way that might
+.. change the results of any operation would mean that the object cannot be a
+.. :class:`.GufeTokenizable`.

 .. _gufe_keys:

-2. Hashing GufeTokenizables: the gufe key
+1. Hashing GufeTokenizables: the gufe key
 -----------------------------------------

 ..
 TODO: code snippet showing key

-One of the important concepts is that every gufe object has a unique identifier, which we call its ``key``.
-The ``key`` is a string, typically in the format ``{CLASS_NAME}-{HEXADECIMAL_LABEL}``, e.g., ``ProteinComponent-7338abda590510f1dae764e068a65fdc``.
+Every gufe object has a unique identifier, which we call its ``key``.
+The ``key`` is a string, typically in the format ``{CLASS_NAME}-{HEXADECIMAL_LABEL}``.

+For example:

+.. code snippet showing object instantiation and key
+.. maybe also show how we can manually create the key and it's just based on the filtered dict?

 For most objects, the hexadecimal label is generated based on the contents of the class -- in particular, it is based on contents of the ``_to_dict`` dictionary, filtered to remove anything that matches the ``_defaults`` dictionary.

-This gives the gufe key a number of important properties:
+This gives the gufe key the following important properties:

-* Because the key is based on a cryptographic hash, it is extremely unlikely that two objects that are functionally different will have the same key.
+* A key is based on a **cryptographic hash**, so it is extremely unlikely that two objects that are functionally different will have the same key.
-* Because the key is created deterministically, it is preserved across different creation times, including across different hardware, across different Python sessions, and even within the same Python session.
+* Key creation is **deterministic**, so that it is preserved across different creation times, including across different hardware, across different Python sessions, and even within the same Python session.
-* Because the key is based on the non-default attributes, it is preserved across minor versions of the code (since we follow `SemVer
+* A key is based on the non-default attributes, it is preserved across minor versions of the code (since we follow `SemVer<https://semver.org>`_).
-  <https://semver.org>`_).
-The developer-provided ``_defaults`` method is
-  used here.

 These properties, in particular the stability across Python sessions,  make the gufe key a stable identifier for the object, which means that they can